casangi/casadocs/docs/tasks/task_gaincal.rst

    .. rubric:: Robust solving:  *solmode, rmsthresh*

-   .. warning:: Robust solving modes in gaincal are considered experimental in
+   .. warning:: Robust solving modes in gaincal are considered experimental.
+With more experience and testing in the coming
-      CASA 5.5.
-With more experience and testing in the coming development cycles, we will provide more refined advice for use of these options.
+      development cycles, we will provide more refined advice for use of these options.